mattmurr/compti.me/posts/serverless-kotlin.md

 </details>

-Nice!
-Serverless Kotlin.
-If you deployed this to AWS, don\'t forget to destroy the stack with `cdk destroy`, or you can head over to the CloudFormation service in the console, where you will find the stack in the region you deployed to.
+To avoid racking up unwanted Lambda invocations, don't forget to destroy the stack when you are finished, with `cdk destroy`, or by heading over to the CloudFormation service in the console, where you will find the stack in the region you deployed to.

-## There\'s a small problem
+## There's a small problem

-JVM-based Lambda functions suffer from slow cold-boots.
-In a situation where the API is expected to be called pretty infrequently, cold-boots are expected in most if not all occurrences.
-I will be addressing this in a follow-up post using GraalVM.
+JVM-based Lambda functions suffer from slow cold boots.
+In a situation where the API is expected to be called pretty infrequently, cold boots will occur in most if not all occurrences.
+I will be addressing this pitfall in a follow-up post about GraalVM.

 **Edit**: AWS has introduced a new feature called [SnapStart](https://aws.amazon.com/blogs/compute/reducing-java-cold-starts-on-aws-lambda-functions-with-snapstart/)